Bumshakalaka/krAIna/README.md

 Chat GUI application built using tkinter.

 ![chat](img/kraina_chat.gif)
 features:
-* Chat with history (html and text tabs available)
+- Chat conversation with text and HTML views
-* Light/Dark and other build-in themes
-* Chats history which can be recalled.
-They are auto-named and describe
+- Light/Dark and other built-in themes (Note: The Sun-Valley themes use PNG bitmaps in widgets, which makes the theme really slow on Windows)
-* Chat history management (Pin/Unpin, make inactive, edit name, description, delete permanent, copy chat to clipboard)
+- Chat history management (Pin/Unpin, make inactive, edit name, description, delete permanently, copy chat to clipboard)
-* Assistant selection
+- Assistant selection
-* Support for snippets — right-click in the user query widget to apply transformation on a text
+- Support for snippets — right-click in the user query widget to apply transformation on text
-* Overwrite Assistant settings
+- Overwrite Assistant settings
-* persistence storage on exit
+- Persistent storage on exit
-* progress bar to visualize that LLM is working
+- Progress bar to visualize that LLM is working
-* status bar with information about estimated token used for system prompt, history, tools, completions.
+- Status bar with information about estimated tokens used for system prompt, history, tools, and completions.
 OpenAI tiktoken is used.
 Thus, for Anthropic LLM, this can be less accurate
-* Live token estimation for a user query.
+- Live token estimation for a user query.
 OpenAI tiktoken is used.
 Thus, for Anthropic LLM, this can be less accurate
-* Inter-process communication.
+- Inter-process communication.
 The chat app initiates an IPC host, enabling control, such as:
-  * `chat.sh SHOW_APP` or `chat.bat SHOW_APP` which run Chat application or show it.
-It can be assigned to a global shortcut in OS
+  - `chat.sh SHOW_APP` or `chat.bat SHOW_APP` which run the Chat application or show it.
+It can be assigned to a global shortcut in the OS
-  * run Chat application snippets `chat.sh RUN_SNIPPET translate "Co tam słychać?"` or `chat.bat RUN_SNIPPET translate "Co tam słychać?"`
+  - Run Chat application snippets `chat.sh RUN_SNIPPET translate "Co tam słychać?"` or `chat.bat RUN_SNIPPET translate "Co tam słychać?"`
-* Markdown/HTML support
+- Markdown/HTML support
-* Debug Window (right-bottom corner) with the application logs
+- Debug Window (bottom-right corner) with the application logs
-* Copy last AI response automatically to system clipboard
+- Automatically copy the last AI response to the system clipboard
-* Macro management window
+- Macro management window
-* Right-click on assistant, snippet or macro allows editing it
+- Right-click on assistant, snippet, or macro allows editing it.
+The app will reload after the file update
-* Handling text-to-image generation (Images are stored as data URLs in app memory)
+- Handling text-to-image generation (Images are stored as data URLs in-app memory)
-* Handling image-to-text - Drag'n'Drop image or paste it to the user query filed
+- Handling image-to-text - Drag'n'Drop image or paste it into the user query field

 ### Snippets
 Snippets are actions that can be performed on selected text.